People often ask us how to take samples of fibre from their animals, where to take them from, and how big the samples need to be.

 With the animal securely held (unless it is calm and used to being handled, this is really a two person job), pinch out the sample using the fingers of one hand, like this.

-Using clippers, trim the sample from the fleece at the surface of the animal’s skin.
+Using clippers or scissors, trim the sample from the fleece at the surface of the animal’s skin.

 Note where the sample is taken – ideally, it should be from a spot just behind the last rib, as shown here.